Get

 In a paper published in December 2023, scientists have proposed that there is a direct link between cat ownership and the incidence of schizophrenia-related disorders.
 Initially, this may sound like one heck of a stretch, but it turns out there may actually be a scientific explanation.

 You may have heard that pregnant women shouldn’t handle cat feces.
 Ideally, none of us should be directly handling cat feces, but there is a specific risk to those ‘with child’—an intracellular protozoan parasite called Toxoplasma gondii.
 Whilst this particular parasite can also be picked up by eating undercooked meat, the feline litter box tends to get most of the credit.
-In the vast majority of cases, human infections are symptomatic, with some individuals showing mild flu-like symptoms.1 Most significantly, Toxoplasmosis can result in miscarriage or birth defects, which is why pregnant women are strongly encouraged to hand over the litter scoop.
+In the vast majority of cases, human infections are asymptomatic, with some individuals showing mild flu-like symptoms.1 Most significantly, Toxoplasmosis can result in miscarriage or birth defects, which is why pregnant women are strongly encouraged to hand over the litter scoop.

 Similarly, most cats infected with T. gondii are asymptomatic, and only those with weakened immune systems tend to show signs of infection.
 Signs of Toxoplasmosis in cats are quite variable, depending on infection stage and location, but may include lethargy, fever, jaundice, inflammation of the eyes, or neurological disorders.